namoscato/google-api-typings-generator/gapi.client.cloudtrace-v1/readme.md

-# Typescript typings for Google Cloud Trace API
+# Typescript typings for Stackdriver Trace API
-The Cloud Trace API allows you to send traces to and retrieve traces from Google Cloud Trace.
+Send and retrieve trace data from Stackdriver Trace.
+Data is generated and available by default for all App Engine applications.
+Data from other applications can be written to Stackdriver Trace for display, reporting, and analysis.

-For detailed description please check [documentation](https://cloud.google.com/tools/cloud-trace).
+For detailed description please check [documentation](https://cloud.google.com/trace).

 ## Installing